Chris O'Brien Shanahan

 Three month artist residency at SOMA Contemporary Gallery Waterford

-February 2014 : Am working on an art installation as part of the continuing weave series of works, and delighted to have to space to work with materials grown and harvested from our own garden.
-The installation is inspired by a 2012 painting ‘nine nests’ which was created in response to Bealtaine Festival.
+February 2014 : Worked on art installation as part of the continuing weave series of works, and delighted to have to space to work with materials grown and harvested from our own garden.
+The installation is inspired by a 2012 painting ‘nine nests’ which was created in response to National Bealtaine Festival question: 'What kind of old do you want to be?'

 CREATIVE Workshops :